Golden Glow (Rudbeckia laciniata hortensia)

-The Golden Glow are in full bloom right now, and they are a really impressive sight with their masses of bright yellow flowers.
+Golden Glow in full bloom are a really impressive sight with their masses of bright yellow flowers.
 Normally the clumps will be five or six feet tall… this year with all the rain we’ve had, they are even taller than usual… probably very close to eight feet.
 This plant has a tendency to flop over under the weight of its flowers… it’s the one thing about it that I don’t like, especially since I have too many of them to stake.
 So far this year though, all my Golden Glow are still standing tall… I’m wondering if all the moisture we’ve had has perhaps made the stalks more sturdy.

 The flowers are bright yellow with double petals, and they are large… around three and a half inches in diameter.
 Butterflies and bees find them very attractive.
 Supposedly Golden Glow is both deer and rabbit resistant… we don’t have wild rabbits here, but we do see a lot of deer, and it’s true that they have never shown any interest in this plant.